potemin1999/wumpus-world/wumpus-world-rules.md

  Fail can be achieved by:
  * moving into a cell with pit
- * entering cell with dead wumpus
+ * entering cell with live wumpus

 ### Points
  * +1000 for winning